arlaine4/Mlp/README.md

 	-plt to plot loss and cost after training

-after the training you can run the program with prediction param: python3 mlp.py data.csv (or any dataset generated) prediction
+after the training you can run the program with prediction param: python3 mlp.py data.csv (or any dataset generated) prediction -> You can specify -cf while launching prediction mode --> This will print in the terminal the confusion matrix related to the test set
+	given for the prediction